Oxytocin is a powerful hormone and neurotransmitter.

 As you probably know, Vitamin C is found in fruits and vegetables such as green peppers, citrus fruits, tomatoes, cauliflower, Brussels sprouts, broccoli, and cabbage.

-In addition to getting Vitamin C from fruits and vegetables, I take at least 1 gram of this Vitamin C every day.
+In addition to getting Vitamin C from fruits and vegetables, I take at least 500 mg of Vitamin C every day.